JaqiKal/pixavibe/README.md

 #### Frameworks, libraries and dependencies

+- [Axios](https://axios-http.com/) - A promise-based HTTP client for both the browser and Node.js, Axios has been crucial for ensuring smooth communication between the frontend and backend.
+- [CSS Validator 0.11.0]() - A tool used to validate CSS code.
+It ensures that all CSS written for the project adheres to standard syntax rules and best practices.
+Using this validator helps in maintaining clean and error-free stylesheets, which is essential for consistent and predictable rendering across different browsers.
+- [jwt-decode 3.1.2](https://www.npmjs.com/package/jwt-decode) - Used for decoding JSON web tokens, this tool has been essential for maintaining secure user authentication between the frontend and backend.
+- [Multiselect React Dropdown 2.0.25]() - This component is used to provide a multi-select dropdown functionality in React applications.
+It allows users to select multiple options from a dropdown menu, enhancing the user interface by making it more interactive and user-friendly.
+This component is particularly useful for forms and filtering data where multiple selections are needed.
+It was chosen mostly because it is fun to try out.
+The functionality was proven, and very handy but unfortunately a bug in our code base is stopping us from showcasing it to users.
+It is going to be used for the Hashtag feature.
 - [React 17.0.2](https://legacy.reactjs.org/docs/getting-started.html) - A JavaScript library for building user interfaces.
 An older version was chosen to stay inline with all other dependencies used as part of the Moments walkthrough which provided a base that this project was then modelled on.
-Using the react framework really elevated this project, allowing pages such as focus to contain full crude functionality for 2 models as well as RUD for a third all within one view.
-Providing the user with a way to see and connect all their data together.
 - [React bootstrap 1.6.6](https://react-bootstrap.github.io/) - A frontend framework built for react that provides common components.
 React bootstrap was chosen to help speed up the development of this project and allow time to focused elsewhere.
-In particular, the accordion component has been essential in providing mobile users with an uncluttered view while allowing quick and easy movement through different areas of their data.
-- [React Router 5.3.4](https://github.com/remix-run/react-router) - A lightweight, fully-featured routing library for React.
-This library has allowed seamless navigation around the site to be provided for users.
+- [React Router 5.3.4](https://github.com/remix-run/react-router) - This fully-featured routing library for React allowed for seamless site navigation, greatly enhancing the user experience.
-- [Axios](https://axios-http.com/) - A simple promise based HTTP client for the browser and node.js.
-An essential component of this project providing connection between the frontend and backend.
-- [jwt-decode 3.1.2](https://www.npmjs.com/package/jwt-decode) - Used to decode the JSON web tokens.
-Another essential component of this project in providing a secure passageway between the frontend and backend for users.
-- [react-infinite-scroll-component](https://www.npmjs.com/package/react-infinite-scroll-component) - Used to provide loading of next set of data on page scrolling where the data exceeds pagination limit.
-This has not been utilised, see [bug #7](#bugs-and-fixes).
+- [react-infinite-scroll-component](https://www.npmjs.com/package/react-infinite-scroll-component) - Implemented to enable the loading of additional data sets upon scrolling, especially when data surpasses pagination limits.

 _<span style="color: blue;">[Back to Content](#table-of-contents)</span>_